uprightman47/clonetest/README.md

 ./submit.sh "some description"
 ```

-# 📝 Submission checklist
+# Submission checklist

 - [x] **Accept the challenge rules**.
-You can do this by going to the [challenge overview page]() and clicking the "Participate" button.
+You can do this by going to the [challenge overview page](https://www.aicrowd.com/challenges/ijcai-2022-the-neural-mmo-challenge) and clicking the "Participate" button.
 You only need to do this once.
 - [x] **Create your own submission**.
 The `submit.sh` will automatically detect large files and add them to git LFS.
 If you are using the script, please refer to [this post explaining how to add your models](https://discourse.aicrowd.com/t/how-to-upload-large-files-size-to-your-submission/2304).
 - [x] **Validate your submission locally** to know that they work as expected.
 - [x] **Update runtime configuration** using `requirements.txt`, and/or `Dockerfile` as necessary.
 Please make sure that you specified the same package versions that you use locally on your machine.

-# 📎 Important links
+# Important links

-- 💪 Challenge information
+- Challenge information
    * [Challenge page](https://www.aicrowd.com/challenges/ijcai-2022-the-neural-mmo-challenge)
    * [Leaderboard](https://www.aicrowd.com/challenges/ijcai-2022-the-neural-mmo-challenge/leaderboards)
- - 🗣 Community
+ - Community
     * [Neural MMO discord server](https://discord.gg/neX6e4Kc)
     * [Challenge discussion forum](https://www.aicrowd.com/challenges/ijcai-2022-the-neural-mmo-challenge/discussion)
-- 🎮 Neural MMO resources
+- Neural MMO resources
     * [Neural MMO documentation](https://neuralmmo.github.io/build/html/rst/landing.html)
     * [Neural MMO GitHub repository](https://github.com/NeuralMMO/environment/tree/ijcai-competition)
     * [Neural MMO tutorial](https://colab.research.google.com/drive/1NUXIDmV5pOHFmAMGztizvuOkjr8W5Bat)

-# ✨ Contributors
+# Contributors

 - [WIP](xxx)

-**Best of Luck** 🎉
+**Best of Luck**